Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

 Sure!
-However, it seems like you've provided a file descriptor instead of the text you want translated.
-Please provide the actual content from the README.md file, and I'll be happy to translate it into Japanese and add some engaging emojis!
+However, it seems you've provided an identifier or path for a file instead of text to translate.
+If you provide the specific text you'd like translated into Japanese, I'd be happy to assist!
+Just let me know! 😊